geoblacklight/geoblacklight.github.io/_posts/2022-03-07-winter-sprint-recap.md

 All documentation for the GeoBlacklight community has been moved **away from** the GitHub Wiki.
 Information about GeoBlacklight, development, and customization can now be found on the [Guides section of this website](https://geoblacklight.org/guides.html).
 All metadata documentation has been migrated to [opengeometadata.org](https://opengeometadata.org).

 ### New metadata website & tools
 Last year, our community developed a new metadata schema for GeoBlacklight, lovingly called *Aardvark*.
-This new schema is a significant change:  it considers interoperability and the unique characteristics of geodata & maps, so we decided to begin promoting it as an all-purpose discovery schema for geospatial resources.
+This new schema is a significant change:  it emphasizes interoperability and the unique characteristics of geodata & maps, so we decided to begin promoting it as an all-purpose discovery schema for geospatial resources.
 To that end, we launched a new website, [opengeometadata.org](https://opengeometadata.org) that includes detailed schema documentation, guides, and examples.

 We also released a new update of [GeoCombine](https://github.com/OpenGeoMetadata/GeoCombine), a tool within OpenGeoMetadata for programmatically ingesting and converting metadata.
 This update includes improvements in (1) how it harvests from OpenGeoMetadata repositories and (2) the transformation template for FGDC to HTML.